 “Ouch!”
 Lorien gasped and formed her hand into a fist.
 Drops of blood slipped out from her palm through her fingers.
 She held her hand close to her body and kept her back to her father, who was seated at a table in the center of the balcony.

-The blood ran down her wrist.
+But, a red line ran down from her palm and spread to her wrist.
 She grabbed the sleeve of her shirt with her left hand and pulled it over her wrist up to her fingers, grateful for the dark clothes of the Valdaren Guard she was uncharacteristically dressed in.
-Warm blood oozed from her hand down the arm of her shirt.
+Warm blood oozed from her hand and crawled up the arm of her shirt.
 The dark splotch on the sleeve grew, and she could feel thick blood pooling up to her elbow.
 Her hand throbbed.
 But where had the cut come from?
 Her eyes scanned the railing in front of her.
 She had been resting her hands on it only moments before, gazing out over the rushing waterfalls into the moonlit night that was to guide her journey.
 The marble was polished and smooth.

 “There was a sharp piece of rock loose on the banister.
 I caught it with my palm.
 It’s just a scratch.
 It is nothing.”

-Her father watched.
+Her father eyed her suspiciously.
 Lorien, keeping her back to him, glanced down at her fist.
 She pulled the sleeve back slightly.
 There was no blood.
 She opened her fist.
-There was nothing.
-Not even a scratch.
-She had felt the sharp pain.
-She had seen the blood.
-Even the stain of the shirt sleeve was gone.
+There was no cut on it, not even a scratch.
+She had felt the sharp pain and had seen the blood; but, even the stain of the shirt sleeve had vanished.
 She bit her lower lip, then forced a smile and turned to her father, holding her hand up for him to see.

 “See, it’s nothing.
 I just caught it on something.
 That’s all.”